MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion

-\paragraph{Overlapping between Objects} Overlapping between objects is a key challenge when generating one object conditioned on the previous one(s).
+\paragraph{Objects Overlapping. } Overlapping between objects is a key challenge in text-to-image diffusion models.
 However, it lacks attention in previous methods~\cite{lian2023llm,feng2023layoutgpt}.
 Instead, we propose an effective strategy that can be merged into the procedure above.
 Specifically, at the generation of object $\texttt{obj}_n$, we prompt the LLM to judge if there is overlapping between $\texttt{obj}_n$ and $\texttt{obj}_{n-1}$.
-If there is no overlapping, the generation is the same as described above.
-If there is overlapping, we first compute three candidates for the rough mask $\{\bm{M}_{n,i}\}_{i=1}^3$, associated with three overlapping ratios $\{r_i\}_{i=1}^3=\{10\%, 30\%, 50\%\}$ between $\texttt{obj}_{n-1}$ and $\texttt{obj}^n$.
-An illustration is given in Figure~\ref{fig:overlapping} with more details of candidate masks in Appendix~\ref{sec:overlapping}.
+If there is overlapping, we first compute three candidates for the rough mask $\{\bm{M}_{n,i}\}_{i=1}^3$, associated with three overlapping ratios $\{r_i\}_{i=1}^3=\{10\%, 30\%, 50\%\}$ between $\texttt{obj}_{n-1}$ and $\texttt{obj}_n$.

-Given the three masks $\bm{M}_{n,i}$, we generate three candidate images using Algoirthm~\ref{alg:single-object}.
+Given the three masks $\bm{M}_{n,i}$, \ours generates three candidate images using Algorithm~\ref{alg:single-object}.
 Then the CLIP scores~\cite{hessel2021clipscore} between the generated images and the input prompt $\texttt{p}_n$ are computed and the image with the maximal CLIP score is selected as the generated image for $\texttt{obj}_n$.
+An illustration is given in Figure~\ref{fig:overlapping} with more details of candidate masks in Appendix~\ref{sec:overlapping}.